cristianmagana/site-reliability-engineeing/behavioral/situations.md

 ---

-## 🧠 Senior SRE Behavioral Additional Questions
+## 🧠 Senior SRE Additional Scenarios

 ### 1. **Incident Management & Reliability**
    1. Tell me about a time when you handled a major production outage.